vidaud/seta/seta-doc/docs/user-guide/setup.md

 ## Web App
-The Seta Web App is a user-friendly interface that allows the user to access the content in a Web browser.
+The SeTA Web App is a user-friendly interface that allows the user to access the content in a Web browser.

  <!--   ![Image title](../img/main_screen.jpg){ width="600" }  -->

 <figure markdown>
 ![Image title](../img/main_screen.jpg){ width="600" }
-<figcaption>Seta main page</figcaption>
+<figcaption>SeTA main page</figcaption>
 </figure>